Discover animals during mid-winter break at RMSC

 ROCHESTER, N.Y.
 (WROC) — Explore the amazing adaptations in the animal kingdom.
 From insects to mammals and beyond, you and your kids can discover all of that during animal week at the Rochester Museum and Science Center.

-It kicks off Saturday, February 15, to Sunday, February 23.
-Throughout the week, visitors will learn about the amazing, superhero-like adaptations that enable animals to survive, and thrive, in their habitats around the world.
+It kicks off Saturday, February 15 and the fun goes through Sunday, February 23.
+Throughout the week, visitors will learn about the amazing, superhero-like adaptations that enable animals to survive, and thrive in their habitats around the world.
 Animal Week programs are free with regular museum admission.

 - An “I Spy with My Eye” museum-wide animal scavenger hunt.